JrDw0/IPhelper/README.md

 # IPhelper

 ## Description
- A helper which can help get you IPs from file or convert CIDR,IP range to IPs.
+ A helper which can help you get IPs from the file or convert CIDR, IP range to IPs.

 ## Usage
  usage: python IPhelper.py <-F input_file> <-T input_text> <-O output_file_name>